 Overnight layover guide.
 Sleeping facilities in the public zone or boarding area

-Although the terminal closes one hour after the last flight (approximately at 11:00 pm) and reopens two hours before the first, if you arrive before they close for the day and show your flight reservation, where it says you have a flight early in the morning, authorities will let you spend the night inside the enclosure.
-In this way, passengers with a low budget will avoid extra expenses in transport and hotels.
+Although the terminal closes one hour after the last flight (approximately 11:00 pm) and reopens two hours before the first flight, if you arrive before closing time and show your flight reservation stating that you have an early morning flight, the authorities will let you spend the night on the premises.
+This way, passengers on a budget can avoid extra costs for transfers and hotels.

-Baggage: Lockers are available on the ground floor, with fares by the hour or by the day.
-Keep in mind that public attention closes at the time of the last flight and only opens the other day.
+Baggage: Lockers are available on the ground floor, at hourly or daily rates.
+Note that the public service closes at the time of the last flight and opens the next day.

 Eating and drinking: Shops close after the last flight and reopen two hours before the first flight, but a 24-hour self-service counter is available between gates 4 and 6.